JustBloodJoker/BJEngine/README.md

 GUI and something new

 version -1.9
 Useless functions are deleted.
-Added deferred shading but with out light pre-pass
+Added deferred shading but with out light pre-pass.
+Fixed omnidirectional shadows